Nutan0706/devops-notes-hub/devops-notes-hub/AWS/Amazon VPC/Practical/Beginner/practical_1.md

 # 🧩 Practical 1: Create a Custom VPC

 **Goal:** Create a new VPC with a specific CIDR block (e.g., `10.0.0.0/16`) using the AWS Management Console and understand its default components.
 ---

-## 🧠 Objective

-You will learn how to:

-* Create a custom VPC with a specific IP range.
-* Identify default VPC components.
-* Compare Custom VPC vs Default VPC.

----

 ## 🪜 Step-by-Step Procedure